 When it comes to long distance moving, a lot of preparations have to be made.
 You need to do more than just settle your affairs at your old place and plan out your move; you also need to think about finding a new place to live in.

 If you’re moving to San Francisco and you’ve found an apartment on a budget, there are things you need to settle first before you start looking around for a San Francisco apartment moving company.
 You need to sit down with your future landlord and get answers to these 15 questions, preferably at least two weeks before your big long distance move.

 Let’s start with the easy ones.
 Asking about your rent is the first thing you need to do when looking for an apartment.
 Of course, the question is not as straightforward as you’d think.
 While there are a lot of cheap apartments in San Francisco, there’s always a catch.

 #2 – Is there a security deposit and lock-in period?

-This is usually the first catch, especially with cheaper apartments.
+This is usually the first catch, especially with cheaper apartments for rent in Austin.
 If the rent sounds too good to be true, ask about security deposits and lock-in periods.
 Usually, they will ask for around two months’ rent in advance or lock you in for at least a year, with you paying penalties if you leave too early.

 #3 – What utilities do I need to pay for?